 We’ll follow the winding country roads to explore the D-Day landing beaches and WW2 memorial sites on our free day.
 Our ride will take us through the eye-pleasing open countryside and stunning undulating landscapes.
-We’ll visit the Pegasus Bridge and stop by Sword Beach.
-Here some of the hardest battles were fought and won by the British and allied troops.
+We’ll visit the Calvados distillery and the legendary Pegasus Bridge.
+And we might also stop by Sword Beach, where the British and allied troops fought and won some of the most brutal battles.

 The Valley of the Kings has been the chosen retreat of the French elite for hundreds of years.
 The legacy they left behind is the countryside sprinkled with fairy tale châteaux and castles that we can visit.
 A little bit like Kent in the UK, the Loire Valley is also known as the Garden of France.
 Therefore if you are a green-fingered biker, this tour might be right up your garden’.
 From our base hotel in Blois, we’ll be able to visit some of the famous tourist sites.
 They include meticulously manicured parks, botanical gardens as well as chateaux estates.
 And of course, in between, we’ll ride some beautiful routes through the tranquil French countryside.

 This part of our Normandy, Loire, Champagne tour adds a touch of bubbly class to our holiday.
 And if you like the finer things in life, it might just be a ‘thing to pop your cork’!
-A visit to the Champagne region is quite different from visiting any other wine region globally.
+A visit to the Champagne region differs from any other wine region globally.
 It produces what may be considered some of the most renowned as well as recognisable wines in the world.

-For more day-to-day information about the Normandy, Loire, Champagne tour, please spend some time studying the below tour itinerary.
+For more day-to-day information about the Normandy, Loire, Champagne tour, please study the tour itinerary below.

-For an alternative for the Normandy, Loire, Champagne tour, please use this link: Black Forest guided motorcycle tour.
+For an alternative for the Normandy, Loire, Champagne tour, please use this link: Holland, Belgium and Vosges guided motorcycle tour.

-If you require a motorcycle rental for the Normandy, Loire, Champagne tour, please use this link.
+If you require a motorcycle rental for the Normandy, Loire, Champagne tour, please get in touch with our partner, RoadTrip.

 Please visit our Facebook page for up-to-date information regarding our Normandy, Loire, Champagne tour.